Atinos31/Fashionista2/README.md

 7. Finally, push to GitHub, and all changes should be automatically pushed to Heroku too.

 Making a Local Clone:
-In order to make a local clone of the PJC Plant Services website, enter git clone https://github.com/Atinos31/Fashionista2 into the terminal.
+In order to make a local clone of the fashionista website, enter git clone https://github.com/Atinos31/Fashionista2 into the terminal.

 Next, create an .env.py file in the root directory of the project, and add it to the .gitignore file.
 The following code needs to be added to the .env.py file: